 In addition to plastic fountains and stainless steel fountains, you can also offer your cat a ceramic drinking fountain to sip from.
 This particular fountain holds 70 ounces of water, which runs through a carbon filter that is replaceable.
 The structure allows your cat to drink from two places—a free-flowing stream at the top, or a standing bowl of freshwater that rests at the bottom.
 The top part of this fountain is dishwasher-safe, and the low-voltage (12-volt) pump makes for a quiet device that you can keep running 24/7 from just about any room, depending on your noise tolerance.

 Plastic fountains often get a bad rap when compared to stainless steel and ceramic varieties, but they can still do a great job at offering fresh water to your cat or small dog, assuming the plastic is quality material.
-This fountain, which is made from BPA-free plastic, holds 50 ounces of water and uses both a foam filter and a carbon filter to make the cleanest water possible for your cat to enjoy.
-This is another low-voltage option at 12 volts, so it's pretty quiet and plugs right into the wall for easy operation.
+This fountain, which is made from BPA-free plastic, holds 64 ounces of water and uses both a foam filter and a carbon filter to make the cleanest water possible for your cat to enjoy.
+It's easy to assemble and clean as many of the parts are dishwasher-safe.
 This is the same brand as another fountain featured on this list, but the design here is different, offering just one running stream of water into a deep, standing dish, so it's perfect for cats who don't like to sip from a thin stream.